khaledb9/lammpslogMatlab/README.md

 # lammpslogMatlab
 Matlab code to extract the data from lammps log file.
 This code is an add-on to the readlog file created by Arun K. Subramaniyan.

+// Run Rules //

-Both has to be opened at the same time.
+1. Both files has to be opened at the same time in Matlab.
-Make sure both files are in same location as the log file otherwise modify line number 1 in ColumnsForLAMMPSLog.m
+2. Make sure both files are in same location as the log file otherwise modify line number 1 in ColumnsForLAMMPSLog.m

 // Instructions: //